w3f/polkadot-wiki/docs/learn/learn-comparison-ethereum-2.md

 attestations, which are votes on the availability of shard data and Beacon Chain validity.
 Each shard in Ethereum 2 is simply a blockchain with the Ethereum Wasm (eWasm) interface.

+Ethereum 2.0 launched phase 0 of a multi-phase rollout in December 2020, operating in parallel to the legacy Ethereum 1.0 chain:
+- **Phase 0** provisioned the Beacon Chain, accepting deposits from validators and implementing proof-of-stake consensus, eventually among many shards.
-Ethereum 2.0 launched Phase 0 on 1 December 2020 with just a Beacon Chain.
-In Phase 1, it will launch 64 shards as simple chains to test the Beacon Chain's finality.
+- **Phase 1** launches 64 shards as simple chains, to test the Beacon Chain's finality.
 Each shard submits "crosslinks" to the Beacon Chain, which contains the information to finalize shard data.
-It will also "fold in" Eth 1 in that it will finalize the proof-of-work chain's blocks.
-Later, in Phase 2, the shards will implement the eWasm interface, finally making the system usable to end users.
+- **Phase 1.5** integrates Eth 1 as a shard to finalize the proof-of-work chain's blocks.
+- **Phase 2** implements the eWasm interface, phasing out proof-of-work, finally making the system usable to end-users.
 [1]

+After the launch of the Beacon Chain in phase 0, the roadmap was altered to prioritize the transition of the legacy Ethereum 1.0 chain from Proof-of-Work to Ethereum 2.0's Proof-of-Stake consensus, preceding the rollout of shards on the network.
+[2]

 The network will also have "side chains" to interact with chains that are not under the finality protocol of Ethereum 2.0.